-I am, or have been, responsible for the maintenance of the following websites, listed here in chronological order of their creation, newest first:
+I have been responsible for the following websites, listed here in chronological order of their creation, newest first:

-My earliest online election communication to the voters of North Cornwall constituency at the British general election of 7th May 2015.
-(A more up-to-date election communication than this is published at this blog post.)
+The website of the political party “Restore the Family For Children’s Sake” that nominated me as the “Let every child have both parents” Parliamentary candidate for North Cornwall constituency at the British general election of 7th May 2015.
+(An election communication for this candidacy is published at this blog post.)

 Information about the ongoing court case of a particular, present-day client of mine, which supplements the publicity given in the national press and the Liverpool Echo about Mr Kerr’s litigation.